Nancy A. Henry

-Nancy A. Henry (born November 15, 1961) is an American Poet.
+Nancy A. Henry (born November 15, 1961) is an American poet.

 Background

-Nancy Henry was born Chipley, Florida, in 1961 to J.F. and Nancy J. Henry, and spent her early years in Gainesville, Florida.
+Nancy Henry was born Chipley, Florida, on November 15, 1961, to J. F. and Nancy J. Henry, and spent her early years in Gainesville, Florida.
 She graduated with a bachelor's degree in political science from St. Andrews Presbyterian College in 1982.
 She moved to Maine in 1983 to attend the University of Maine School of Law, from which she graduated with her JD degree in 1986.

 Henry is editor and publisher of Cardinal Flower Journal, an online literary magazine featuring writing and photography of rural New England.
 She is a former adjunct instructor of English and Humanities at Central Maine Community College, University of Southern Maine, Thomas College, and Southern Maine Community College.
 From 1986 to 2007, she was a practicing attorney, working primarily in the area of child advocacy.
 Formerly, she has served as assistant attorney general of the state of Maine in the Department of Child Protection.
 She lives in Wenham, Massachusetts, with her husband, physicist Dr. Harold Persing.
 The couple have three grown children.